deepns/codegym/notes/journal.md

 - Day 75 #golang
   - variadic functions
-  - a self pat 🙌🏻 for reaching 75 days
+  - a self pat 🙌🏻 for reaching 75 days // oops.. spoke too soon.
+  - (1) I made a mistake of counting the days.. from 55 I jumped to 66 instead of 56.
+  - worked on strings package
 - Day 74 #golang
   - tempfiles
   - directories, temp directories